STOL: Design

 Of equal importance to runway length is the ability to clear obstacles, such as hills, beyond the runway.
-For takeoff, large power/weight ratios and low drag increase the rate of climb – required to clear obstacles.
+For takeoff, large power/weight ratios and low drag increase the climb gradient that can be achieved – required to clear obstacles.
 For landing, high drag allows the plane to descend steeply without building speed, which would require a longer ground run.
 Drag is increased by use of flaps on the wings and by forward slip (causing the plane to fly somewhat sideways to increase drag).

 Typically, a STOL aircraft has a large wing for its weight.
 These wings may use aerodynamic devices like flaps, slots, slats, and vortex generators.
 Typically, achieving excellent STOL performance reduces maximum speed, but not payload ability.
 The payload is critical, because many small, isolated communities rely on STOL aircraft as their only link to the outside world for passengers or cargo; examples include many communities in the Canadian north and Alaska.

 Most STOL aircraft can land either on- or off-airport.
 Typical off-airport landing areas include snow or ice (using skis), fields or gravel riverbanks (often using special fat, low-pressure tundra tires), and water (using floats): these areas are often short and obstructed by trees or hills.
 Wheel skis and amphibious floats combine wheels with skis or floats, allowing landing on snow/water.

-In 2025 the Electra prototype aircraft demonstrated take-off in less than 35 mph combining eight electric motors along the front edge of its wings with large flaps at the rear edge to exploit the blown lift effect.
+In 2025 the Electra prototype aircraft demonstrated take-off in less than 35 mph combining eight electric motors along the front edge of its wings with large blown flaps at the rear edge.